 It is the focus of UST's Justice and Peace Studies department on the community level and our conviction that change happens at the grassroots level that differentiates us from many other peace studies programs which aim primarily at elites and elite opinion formation.
 It explains why we have chosen to focus on educating our students into active citizenship, conflict resolution and interfaith dialogue.

-Institutionalization of the Justice and Peace Studies department at the University of St. Thomas has happened gradually, as students began to demand more and more -- first a minor, then a self-study major, and finally a formal JPST major.
+Institutionalization of the Justice and Peace Studies department at the University of St. Thomas has happened gradually, as students began to demand more and more -- first a minor, then a self-study major, later a formal JPST major and, most recently three new career-oriented concentrations.
 In recent years the field of peace, justice and conflict studies has seen a growing interest in master's level courses and certificates in peace education.
 At present our department has some sixty majors and minors, graduating about 15 majors a year.
 Reflecting the the high caliber of our students, in 2007 half of them graduated with honors and awards.
 Our students are also widely known for being exceptionally well informed, engaged, and motivated.
 Faculty across the university frequently ask Justice and Peace Studies professors to encourage our majors to sign up for their classes, for they have a reputation for bringing enthusiasm and a critical eye to their studies.
 Justice and Peace students have many opportunities to gain leadership training and are disproportionately represented in the leadership of many student clubs and organizations around campus.

 St. Thomas's Justice and Peace Studies department is one of the best of its kind in the country.
 Swarthmore, Berea and Moravian, Gustavus Adolphus colleges and Bethel University (MN) have modeled their programs upon ours,Hamline University, Loyola University (Chicago), South Dakota State University and the University of Minnesota have all consulted us while developing similar programs.
 Three JPST faculty have served on the board of the national Peace and Justice Studies Association (PJSA), and individually our faculty repeatedly receive recognition.